OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 Key takeaways

-• Airwallex offers multi-currency accounts, payment links, and core APIs for managing financial operations
+• Airwallex offers multi-currency accounts, payment links, debit cards and expense management tools for businesses

-Airwallex is a digital payments platform that aims to make international payments and collections easy for global businesses through its range of financial products and API.
+Airwallex is a digital payments platform that allows global businesses to streamline international payments and collections through its range of financial products and API.

 This detailed review looks at everything you should know about the Airwallex business account, including its features and fees.